harikishankommu/TransitOps-Odoo-Hackathon-2026/README.md

 ---

-## Demo Flow
+## Overall Flow

-A clear 3–5 minute demonstration can follow this order.
+A clear demonstration can follow this order.

 ### 1. Login and role control